muhammad-rafi/minikube-k8s-devnet/Learn_Kubernetes/mdt-tig-K8s/mdt-tig-k8s-deployment.md

-# Telegraf, InfluxDB, & Grafana (TIG) Stack on Kubernetes
+# TIG (Telegraf, InfluxDB & Grafana) Stack on Kubernetes

+I will be deploying the following PODs along with their services.

 - InfluxDB -v1.8
 - Telegraf - v1.19